 Caitlin Palmer has been a Ritt Kellogg Fund Advisory Committee member since its inception.
 Caitlin has taught for a number of wilderness programs, universities, and guiding companies.
 Caitlin is a director and instructor for Alaska Mountaineering School, which she co-founded.
 She first summitted Denali on the 1994 Women's Breast Cancer Expedition.
 Caitlin's second love is pottery and gardening.
 She lives in Talkeetna, Alaska with her husband Colby Coombs and their daughter.

 Mary-Laurence Bevington has been involved with the Ritt Kellogg Fund since its origin.
 While growing up in Atlanta, Mary played team sports and studied theatre arts.
 After attaining a BA in English from Colorado College in 1990, Mary became an outdoor educator.
 During her tenure, she worked for Wolfcreek Wilderness School, First Ascent, Regis University and Outward Bound West.
 She also assisted the Yosemite and Tuolumne search and rescue teams for two seasons.
-Mary lives in Boulder, Colorado where she is the sole proprietor of “Conscious Bodywork” and a writer for “Foxfire Studios”.
+Mary lives in Boulder, Colorado where she is the managing director of "Movement Climbing and Fitness" and teaches yoga and pilates.

 A friend, classmate and fellow adventurer of Ritt's from The Colorado College, Tom Hackett is currently an Orthopaedic Surgeon at the Steadman-Hawkins Clinic in Vail, Colorado.
 Having climbed throughout North and South America, Asia and beyond, Dr. Hackett has maintained ties within the climbing community and forged new ties in the world of wilderness and sports medicine.
 He serves as the medical advisor for the American Mountain Guides Association and the Boulder Outdoor Survival School.
 He is currently the head team physician for the US Snowboard team and the US rafting team and has worked extensively within MLB, the NFL and NBA.
 He travels extensively with various athletes and teams and teaches cutting edge operative techniques to surgeons around the globe.